Have you ever thought about this;

 However, some standard practices around all the industries are common; here are they:

-Set and prioritize project goals
+Set and prioritise project goals

 - Define deliverables